junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Mr. Heck (NV) moved to suspend the rules and pass the bill.
 - 2014-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6703)
 - 2014-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6703)
+- 2014-07-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.